 Work-related physical and mental injuries are often intertwined.
 If an employee is permanently disabled by a work injury and ends up in a wheelchair, they could face long-term mental illnesses, like post-traumatic stress disorder (PTSD).

 Other disabilities from physical trauma like psychoneurosis can also be long-lasting.
 Further, there have also been cases of mental stress causing physical injuries, and vice-versa.

 To qualify for this kind of claim, the worker needs to have been employed for six months or more at the company.
 They must provide a psychiatric injury diagnosis that necessitated treatment from a medical provider, or a resultant disability that prevented them from working.
 The evidence needs to show that “actual events of employment” were the main cause of the injury.
 There may be an exception if something highly unusual occurred at the workplace.

 Since mental injury claims cannot be diagnosed with tests like x-rays and MRIs, they are harder to prove.
 Proving that one was caused at work can be challenging, as the standard of proof must be from an “objectively verified” on-the-job situation.
 The courts will also look at the claimant’s lifestyle and other factors that contribute to their daily emotional stress.

-The South Jersey workers’ compensation lawyers at Pietras Saracino Smith & Meeks LLP can help you with proving a mental injury claim.
+Our emotional distress attorneys in New Jersey can help you with proving a mental injury claim.

 Workers’ Compensation Claim Requirements in New Jersey